jwstegemann/fritz2-docs/Flows.md

 A `Flow` is a time discrete stream of values.

-Like a collection, you can use `Flow`s to represent multiple values, but unlike other collections like `List`s, for example, the values are retrieved one by one. fritz2 relies on `Flow`s to represent values that change over time (your data-model for example).
+Like a collection, you can use `Flow`s to represent multiple values, but unlike other collections like `List`s, for example, the values are retrieved one by one. fritz2 relies on `Flow`s to represent values that change over time (your data-model for example) and you want to react to.

 A `Flow` is built from a source which creates the values.
 This source could be your model or the events raised by an element, for example.
 On the other end of the `Flow`, a simple function called for each element collects the values one by one.
-Between those two ends, various actions can be taken on the data (formatting strings, creating html-tags out of your model data, filtering the values, etc).
+Between those two ends, various actions can be taken on the data (formatting strings, filtering the values, combining value, etc).

 The great thing about `Flow`s is that they are _cold_, which means that nothing is calculated before the result is needed.
 This makes them perfect for fritz2's use case.